Courtesy of McCormick

-This ham is savory with just a little touch of crispy sweetness thanks to the two full cups of dark brown sugar the recipe calls for.
-The bourbon, sugar and mustard glaze is an easy homemade alternative to the flavor packets that come with some store-bought hams.
+This ham is savory with a touch of crispy sweetness thanks to dark brown sugar.
+The bourbon, sugar and mustard glaze is an easy homemade alternative to the flavor packets that come with store-bought hams.

-This baked ham with an apricot honey glaze is a picture-perfect roast that is both juicy and tender.
+This baked ham with an apricot honey glaze is both juicy and tender.
 The exterior of the meat is caramelized, and if you save the pan drippings to pour over the finished product, you’ll have an even more flavor-packed Easter centerpiece.

 Who says Easter has to be limited to a giant hunk of ham?
-It does not — and this ham and cheese stromboli is a delicious addition to any table.
+This ham and cheese stromboli is a delicious addition to any table.
 Spend the extra few minutes making your own dough for a fluffy, perfectly risen stromboli base and then fill it with ham slices and a generous sprinkle of cheese.

 For a top-notch Easter brunch, look no further than these crepes.
 The thin pancakes are a fantastic vehicle for any number of fillings, but ham and Gruyere are the ultimate combo.

 These pinwheels are one of those retro appetizers that needs to come back.
-And after cooking the ham, they take no more than a few minutes to prep.
 All you need is tortillas, cream cheese, cheddar cheese, a packet of ranch seasoning and some good ol’ ham slices.

-Easter calls for a little something special so classing up a classic ham sandwich might just do the trick.
+Easter calls for a little something special, and classing up a classic ham sandwich might just do the trick.
 These spiral ham sandwiches showcase an ingredient called “cheese butter.”
 It’s made by whisking together room temperature butter and a soft cheese like brie or Gorgonzola until smooth and creamy.
-After that, simply assemble the sandwich with a baguette, arugula, strawberry jam, cheese butter and spiral-sliced smoked ham.